adekoyadapo/terraform-google-project-iam/README.md

 This module creates a gcp project and assigned groups to with predetermined roles to the project

 ## Prerequisite
-The GCP account needed should have an org level access and notably the follwing `ROLE`
+The GCP account needed should have an org level access and notably the following `ROLE`

 ```
 ROLE